1989 Duke Blue Devils football team

 The 1989 Duke Blue Devils football team represented Duke University as a member of the Atlantic Coast Conference (ACC) during the 1989 NCAA Division I-A football season.
 Led by third-year head coach Steve Spurrier, the Blue Devils compiled an overall record of 8–4 with a mark of 6–1 in conference play.
-Duke shared the 1989 ACC title with Virginia, which remains Duke's most recent conference championship; the Blue Devils last won the conference outright in 1962.
+Duke shared the 1989 ACC title with Virginia, their first since they won the conference outright in 1962.
+It would be their last conference title until they won the ACC Championship Game in 2025.
 Duke played home games at Wallace Wade Stadium in Durham, North Carolina.